active-logic/activelogic-cs/Doc/QuickStart.md

 While perhaps surprising, *over-exercising* (ticking a done task) and *over-checking* (ticking a failing task) are integral to BT, ensuring *responsiveness*.

 Let's say a soldier dropped their sword.
-In BT, how would the following sequence handle this?
+In BT, how would the following selector handle the situation?

 ```cs
 status Attack() => Strike() || EquipWeapon() || PickupWeapon();